harsh-sutariya/LAC/DATA_COLLECTION_README.md

 ### Data Quality Control

-- **Minimum Length**: Only trajectories with ≥99 logged data points are saved
+- **Minimum Length**: Only trajectories with ≥99 logged data points are saved (bypassed in emergencies)
 - **Pure Trajectory Types**: Each file contains data from only ONE trajectory type (no mixing)
 - **Automatic Validation**: All data shapes are validated and corrected automatically
 - **Camera Synchronization**: Data logged only when CARLA camera data is available (10Hz)
+- **Emergency Preservation**: Collision/boundary violations force-save any collected data regardless of length

 ### Data Collected